jeff-zucker/solid-rest-file/README.md

    * 404 if not found
    * returns body of resource as a readable stream in response.body
    * returns content-type in header
+   * returns .acl, .describedBy, and type Links in header
 * GET Container
    * 200 on success
    * 404 on not found
    * returns turtle representation of ldp:BasicContainer as readable stream
+   * returns content-type in header
+   * returns .acl, .describedBy, and type Links in header
+* HEAD Container
+* HEAD Resource
+   * 200 on success
+   * 404 on not found
+   * returns .acl, .describedBy, and type Links in header
 * DELETE Resource
 * DELETE Container
    * 200 on success